wingy3181/til/README.md

 ## Usage

-The `.vimrc` file for this project contains a function `CountTILs` that can be invoked with `<leader>c`.
+- The `.vimrc` file for this project contains a function `CountTILs` that can be invoked with `<leader>c`.
 This will do a substitution count of the current number of TILs and display the result in the command tray.
+- The `today-i-learned.sh` script for this project will prompt you for what you learnt and the topic.
+Using this information, it will automatically generate the folder structure, Markdown content for `README.md` and Markdown file for you to start entering your notes.

 ## About